Core Rules

 If you fall to 0 Stamina, you are dying.
 You have about a minute, or enough time for your friends to make one attempt to heal you, before death comes for you.
 A successful attempt at first aid restores you to 1 Stamina.

-When death comes for you, Push your Luck.
+When death comes for you, make a roll using your current Luck rating.
 On a 6, you are merely incapacitated, or saved by some bizarre twist of fate.
 On a 4-5, you’re left with a serious condition that serves as a debilitating reminder of your brush with death.
 On a 1-3, you die.
-If you are unable or unwilling to Push your Luck, you simply die.
+If you have 0 Luck, you fail automatically and die.

 Magic